xavier1195/INFO670/ListManagementApp/README.md

 - Add Birds to List
 - Remove Last Bird
 - Clear all Birds from List
-- View Saved Birds in seperate Database Screen
+- View Saved Birds in separate Database Screen
 - Navigation using Hamburger
 - Storage using AsyncStorage
+- Storage via Firebase
+- Storage via MongoDB for bird traits

 ### Install and Setup